 Test Automation Best Practices

-Test Automation Best Practices: Regression testing (automation testing) is so important when a new feature is developed for an application, QA team tries to execute different scenarios to bring to light any possible flaws present in the existing codebase.
-Because the inclusion of a new feature can also hamper the integrity of the existing functionalities.
+Test Automation Best Practices: Regression testing (automation testing) is important when a new feature is developed for an application.
+The QA team tries to execute different scenarios to bring to light any flaws present in the existing codebase because including a new feature can also hamper the integrity of the existing functionalities.

 But manually testing every minute feature of an application on a regular basis is not only an expensive affair but also impractical.
-And this is why automation testing is made part of every project especially in the agile project where testing plays an important role.
+This is why automation testing is part of every project, especially in agile projects, where testing plays an important role.

 Test Automation Best Practices

-To automate an application, all the QA team requires is basic coding skill and a list of test cases that need to be automated.
-But should automation testing be solely driven by QA team’s technical expertise and available test cases?
+To automate an application, all the QA team requires is basic coding skills and a list of test cases that need to be automated.
+But should automation testing be solely driven by the QA team’s technical expertise and available test cases?
 The answer is NO.

-Automation testing, if not planned properly can do more bad than good.
-In this article, we would discuss the different pointers that every QA team should keep in mind while aiming towards automation testing of the application.
+If not planned properly, automation testing can do more harm than good.
+In this article, we will discuss the different pointers that every QA team should keep in mind while aiming towards automation testing of the application.

 Automation Testing at a Glance

-Incorporating automation testing in the project not only reduces testing efforts but also provides valuable time which can be utilized in other QA processes.
+Incorporating automation testing in the project reduces testing efforts and provides valuable time that can be utilized in other QA processes.

-The following points enlist what a tester should look out for while starting with automation testing.
+The following points enlist what a tester should look for while starting with automation testing.

 Figuring out which test cases Need to be Automated

-• The test cases which are of less importance or are used rarely in the application can be kept aside and covered as part of manual testing.
+• The test cases that are less important or rarely used in the application can be kept aside and covered as part of manual testing.

-• The tests that handle validation and comparison of big lists of data should be considered for automation.
+• The tests that handle validation and comparison of big data lists should be considered for automation.

-• For example, price filter in e-commerce applications displays products within the mentioned price range.
-As the huge volume of products can come under any selected range, verifying the price of each and every commodity is not logical.
+• For example, e-commerce application price filters display products within the mentioned price range.
+As a huge volume of products can come under any selected range, verifying the price of each and every commodity is not logical.
 For this reason, verification of valid filter responses should be automated.

-• Test cases that require a lot of time and effort to execute should also be converted into automation scripts.
+• Test cases that require much time and effort to execute should also be converted into automation scripts.

 Using the Right Automation Tool

-• Automation testing tool that is used in a project, decides how stable and valuable the upcoming scripts would be.
+• The automation testing tool used in a project decides how stable and valuable the upcoming scripts will be.

 • There are a lot of different automation tools available in the market, and the number is rising each day.
-Each of these tools possesses a flavor of their own and provides a distinct advantage over the other.
-But in spite of the availability of such wide variety of tool, QA team should choose the one that perfectly suits their needs.
+Each tool possesses a flavor and provides a distinct advantage over the other.
+But despite the availability of such a wide variety of tools, the QA team should choose the one that perfectly suits their needs.

 • If an automation testing tool is randomly selected, it can have disastrous consequences.
 Impulsively selecting an automation testing tool can not only create hurdles within short intervals but can even prove to be a roadblock for application automation in the near future.

-• Under any circumstances, the selection of the automation tool should be dependent on the application that needs to be automated and the preference of the QA team.
+• Under any circumstances, the selection of the automation tool should depend on the application that needs to be automated and the preference of the QA team.
 Some of the criteria for selection are:

-• Technology dependence– While selecting the automation testing tool, the application’s technology and platform need to be kept in mind.
+• Technology dependence– The application’s technology and platform must be considered while selecting the automation testing tool.
 Is it a .Net or Java application?
-Such questions need to be answered first, in order to find out the application scope that needs to be covered.
+Such questions must be answered first to determine the application scope that needs to be covered.

-• O.S and platform – Is this a web, mobile or hybrid application?
+• O.S. and platform – Is this a web, mobile, or hybrid application?
 This answer can further aid in narrowing down the right tool for automation testing.
-In the case of mobile applications, depending on the platform, Android, Windows or iOS, the tool should be selected.
+In the case of mobile applications, the tool should be selected depending on the platform: Android, Windows, or iOS.

-• Technical skill in the team – If QA team members lack programming expertise, a tool should be used which is easy to use and doesn’t require much coding to create scripts.
-Under such scenarios, keyword driven testing frameworks would be the right option.
+• Technical skill in the team – If QA team members lack programming expertise, a tool that is easy to use and doesn’t require much coding to create scripts should be used.
+Under such scenarios, keyword-driven testing frameworks would be the right option.

 Repetitive Testing

-• Using automation testing tools, tests can be executed without the need of much manual intervention.
-So to reap the most benefit, these tests should be run frequently.
+• Using automation testing tools, tests can be executed without much manual intervention.
+So, these tests should be run frequently to reap the most benefit.

-• This will not only keep the application stable but can also prompt the QA team at an early stage if any major issues are encountered.
-Such early detected issues are easier and a lot cheaper to fix than at a later stage, when the build is moved to production.
+• This will keep the application stable and prompt the QA team at an early stage if any major issues are encountered.
+Such early detected issues are easier and cheaper to fix than at a later stage when the build is moved to production.

-• As all the automated tests can’t be built overnight, it should be considered as an incremental process.
-For example, once a single automation testing script is created it should be run at least daily.
-With each passing day, as new scripts are created they should also be added to the group of executable tests.
+• As all the automated tests can’t be built overnight, it should be considered an incremental process.
+For example, once a single automation testing script is created, it should be run at least daily.
+With each passing day, as new scripts are created, they should also be added to the group of executable tests.

 Utilization of Testing Resources